zettastor/zettastor.github.io/src/pages/en/install.md

 If `false` is selected, step 16 and 17 will be automatically skipped.

 >**Control-Data Separation**
-In general, it is recommended that Distributed Block Storage uses separate networks for control flow and data flow.
+In general, it is recommended that DBS uses separate networks for control flow and data flow.
 Control flow does not require high bandwidth, but high stability; data flow requires high bandwidth.
 It is recommended to use optical fiber or InfiniBand network to obtain better transmission performance.
 It is recommended to configure redundant links for data flow and control flow in a production environment.

 15. Subnet for Control Communications
 ```